 - Support the creation of virtualized networks

-CompTIA Security+ covers baseline cybersecurity skills, including the following, and prepares you for a cybersecurity career in roles such as systems administrator.
+CompTIA Security+ covers baseline cybersecurity skills and prepares you for a cybersecurity career in roles such as systems administrator.

 - Install, configure and deploy network components, identity and access services, management controls and wireless security settings

 - Assess and troubleshoot issues to support organizational security